thomas-melville/myNotes/General/Career_Development/spring/02_fundamentals.md

 ## Autowire

 Spring got a bad name for lots of xml / java configuration to wire beans together.
-To they implemented an attribute on bean elements and annotation which would trigger autowiring based on a policy
+So they implemented an attribute on bean elements and annotation which would trigger autowiring based on a policy

 Four options: